simetnicbr/simet-ma/simet-api/API.md

      agent token, LMAP config, and so on.
 Take the exclusive lock when doing a non-atomic update.

-  Locks are empty files, locked using flock.
+  Locks are empty files, locked using flock(2).
 Beware permission issues with the lock directory and lock files when scripts are run with different privilege levels (e.g. root and a non-privileged user).

 ## Hooks